- Why You Need to Hire a Tulsa Social Security Disability Lawyer

 If your initial claim is denied, a lawyer can investigate closely to determine why the denial was made and provide the information needed to show that the denial should not have happened.

 Experience matters when choosing a disability lawyer.
-At Edwards & Patterson Law, we’ve helped clients throughout Oklahoma and Arkansas apply for and receive the SSDI and SSI benefits they need to keep their households running and obtain needed medical care so they can live the best life possible.
+At Edwards & Patterson Law, we’ve helped clients throughout Oklahoma and Arkansas apply for and receive the Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) benefits they need to keep their households running and obtain needed medical care so they can live the best life possible.
 We’re ready to help – and because we work on a contingency basis, you won’t pay attorney’s fees unless we secure benefits for you.

 Workers whose disabilities prevent them from continuing to work may be eligible for two different types of benefits: Social Security Disability Insurance (SSD or SSDI) and Supplemental Security Income (SSI).